Mobil Economy Run: In the United States

 Automakers tried to "prepare" their cars to achieve better results.
 An example was to use lightweight motor oil during the allowable 1500 mi "break-in" period "to promote faster wear and loosen the engines up quickly."
 Moreover, the factory-supplied drivers were highly trained and experienced to drive in a manner that conserved fuel.
-An average driver in the same car and over the same course would be lucky to achieve the Run's results.
+An ordinary driver in the same car, over the same course, would be lucky to match the Run's results.
 The tests only show the "ultimate" economy potential of the cars tested and their relative efficiency of fuel use.

-The event received criticism in the form of literary fiction, from the book Balloons are Available by Jordan Crittenden.
+The event received criticism in the form of literary fiction in Jordan Crittenden's book Balloons Are Available.
 In the novel, a fictional character is hit by an automobile during the event.
-An excerpt from the novel reads "'It was terrible,' she says.
+An excerpt from the novel reads, "'It was terrible,' she says.
 'The driver couldn't stop because he was competing in a Mobilgas Economy Run.'"

 Over the years, the Mobil Oil Corporation sponsored many Mobil Economy Run events across the country for various car classes and automobile associations for short distances.
 In 1963, a "day-day" test between Los Angeles and the Grand Canyon eventually evolved into a "six-day" endurance test between Los Angeles and New York by the U.S. Auto Club.
-The last run started in Anaheim CA on April 2, 1968, but was cancelled in Indianapolis on April 5 due to civil unrest across the country because of the death of Martin Luther King Jr. on April 4.
-In December 1968, it was announced by Richard F Tucker, vice president of marketing for Mobil in North America, the event will be cancelled in the United States citing "changing advertising patterns and changing emphasis in automotive performance as major factors influencing the decision."
+The last run started in Anaheim, California, on 2 April 1968, but was cancelled in Indianapolis on 5 April due to civil disturbances initiated by the of the assassination of Martin Luther King Jr.

+In December 1968, it was announced by Richard F. Tucker, vice president of marketing for Mobil in North America, the event will be cancelled in the United States citing "changing advertising patterns and changing emphasis in automotive performance as major factors influencing the decision."

 In the United Kingdom

 Mobil entered the United Kingdom service station market in 1952, as Mobilgas.
-It copied the annual Economy Run from the US.
+It copied the annual Economy Run from the United States.
 However, in the 1970s, the Economy Run was taken over in the UK by Total S.A., but the event was discontinued in the UK after just a few years.